Student Loans

 Private/Alternative Educational Loans

 Interest rates can vary and are generally based on credit score.
-Applicants with an excellent credit score and/or a cosigner may be interested.
+A cosigner, even if not required, may help you to obtain a better interest rate and a higher rate of approval.
 To apply for a private student loan, visit your lender’s website.
 Once you have been approved for a loan, your lender will request certification from the school.
 Private student loans may be certified up to the cost of attendance minus other aid.

 Wake Forest Law maintains an historical lender list which includes the private loan lenders our students have used during the past five years that still offer educational loans.
 This list is provided in alphabetical order and inclusion of a lender is not an endorsement or recommendation by Wake Forest Law.
 This is not an exhaustive list of available lenders; students may choose any lender of their choice.